Daniellau331/Sudoku/README.md

 # Introduction
-This is a little project that solves the Sudoku problems by using the backtrack algorithm.
+This is a simple Sudoku game built by pygame